"As iron sharpens iron, so one man sharpens another."

 The Practice of Accountability

-Brotherhood requires structure, not just good intentions.
+Brotherhood requires structure, not good intentions alone.
 Left to chance, deep friendships fade into occasional texts and vague plans to "get together sometime."

-Consider regular meetings—weekly, biweekly, monthly—that we protect fiercely.
+Consider regular meetings, weekly, biweekly, or monthly, that we protect fiercely.
 Make explicit agreements to be honest.
-Ask specific questions: "Where are you holding back?
+Ask pointed questions: "Where are you holding back?
 What are you avoiding?"
 Follow up: "You said you were going to have that conversation.
 Did you?"

 This isn't micromanagement.
 It's the structure that makes real brotherhood possible.